CleverRaven/Cataclysm-DDA/doc/MAGIC.md

     ],
     "min_damage": 3,                                         // minimum damage (or "starting" damage)
     "max_damage": 5,                                         // maximum damage the spell can achieve
     "damage_increment": 0.2                                  // damage increase per spell level
     "min_range": 10,                                         // range of the spell
     "max_range": 10
   }
   ```
-  note: `WONDER` flag does wonders here, it works as a dice emulator.
-It picks one out of these spells (It cannot fail, it will always pick a minimum of one random spell), the amount of `rolls` of this dice are specified via `min_damage` and `max_damage` with the help of `RANDOM_DAMAGE` flag of course - in this example, this spell will be repeated minimum 3 times and maximum 5 times thus it will always be cast 3-5 times.
-There must be a minimum of one spell in `extra_effects` for wonder to work properly.
+  Explanation: The `WONDER` flag does wonders by turning the spell into a dice: When cast, the main spell will pick the subspells in `extra_effects`.
+The amount of "rolls" is specified via `min_damage` and `max_damage` plus the `RANDOM_DAMAGE` flag.
+In this example, casting `test_starter_spell` will cause any one of each `test_atk#` subspells to be selected, this repeats 3 to 5 times.
+There must be a minimum of one spell in `extra_effects` for the `WONDER` flag to work properly.

 5) Repeatedly cast the same spell:
 ```